7 Best Free Visme Alternatives in 2026 (No Watermark)

 | Education Discount | Requires .edu email, still $3/month minimum |

-According to Piktochart's comparison, many teachers find Visme's free plan too restrictive for classroom use because downloads begin only on paid plans.
+According to Piktochart's comparison, many users find Visme's free plan too restrictive because downloads begin only on paid plans.

 | Tool | Price | Best For | Ease of Use |